The Haringey Support Fund

 - single parents

-- those who are, have previously been, or are at risk of becoming homeless, including those leaving temporary accommodation
+- those who are, or have previously been, at risk of becoming homeless, including those leaving temporary accommodation

 - victims of domestic abuse